Understanding the different types of love.

 Understanding the diverse forms of love and gaining deeper insight into the relationships we are part of.

-While looking to complete the missing parts of the puzzle of making sense and better understanding the different types of love, I found a compelling approach.
+While looking to complete the missing parts of the puzzle of making sense and better understanding the different kinds of love, I found a compelling approach.
 It was the research developed by psychologist Robert Sternberg.
 He is well-known for his love, intelligence, and creativity theories.

 In his line of work, three love styles are required for a successful and fulfilling relationship.